 Niagara Mohawk verifies a stray voltage finding made by the mobile scan by using its own internal testing verification procedure as outlined in Section V of the Company's Electric Operating Procedure NG-USA EOP G016.
-This entails using an HD probe to test all metallic objects in the area using a ground reference point of within five feet of the structure.
+This entails using an HD probe to test all metallic objects in the area using a ground reference point.
+The ground reference point shall be as close as practical to the facility being tested up to 25 feet.
 In the event this method cannot verify the finding, the Company employs Power Survey's verification procedure, which allows for using a ground reference point of within 100 feet of the structure.